ilanolkies/ilanolkies.github.io/_posts/2020-04-05-First-time-with-IPFS.md

 ## Create the app

-Let's try getting the file we uploaded with the command line tool, the 'hello ipfs':
+Let's try getting the file we uploaded with the command line tool, the 'hello ipfs'.
+Create a `index.js` file:

 ```javascript
 const RifStorage = require('@rsksmart/rif-storage')